 - Curry leaves – 2 – 3 sprigs (You can add as much as you want since it enhances the taste of this chutney powder)

-- Dry red chillies – 5-6 (You can add more if you want it very spicy)
+- Dry red chilies – 6 – 8 (You can add more if you want it very spicy)

 - Salt – To taste

 2. In the same pan, add grated coconut, shallots, ginger, black pepper corns, little salt and curry leaves stirring frequently.
 Take care not to burn it.
-When it turns light brown, add the dry red chillies.

 3. When the coconut turns brown add the tamarind.
 Stir-fry for a few minutes.
 Add dried prawns, dried red chilies, salt and switch off.

-3. When it cools down, grind in a mixer till you get a coarse powder.
+3. When it cools down, grind in the large jar of a blender till you get a coarse powder.